Revelation 5 is a text which causes all creation to fall down in worship. Needs to be entered into with a great expectation, wonder and anticipation.

 This should change how we look at sickness, old age, disability, poverty, singleness, isolation, beauty.

-• The worship of the lamb.
+Not a life of resignation or defeat. - The worship of the lamb.
 Worship redirected from the Father to the Son.

 Revelation 4 Old Testament scene of worship, Revelation 5 New Testament scene of worship.